davidscarth/Windows-LTSC-Tweaks/README.md

 # Windows-RTLFB-Tweaks
-Some textfiles with a selection of changes to better balance security and privacy when applying the Restricted Traffic Limited Functionality Baseline ([RTLFB](https://learn.microsoft.com/en-us/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services)).
+A quick reference of changes to better balance security and privacy when applying the Restricted Traffic Limited Functionality Baseline ([RTLFB](https://learn.microsoft.com/en-us/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services)).

 ## License
 Unless otherwise noted, the documentation and written content of this project are licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).